An International Perspective on the Future of Bank Stress Testing

-On November 16, 2018, in partnership with Harvard Law School, PIFS hosted a special roundtable event entitled, “An International Perspective on the Future of Bank Stress Testing.”
+On November 16, 2018, in collaboration with Harvard Law School, PIFS hosted a special roundtable event entitled, “An International Perspective on the Future of Bank Stress Testing.”
 Participants from the United States, United Kingdom, Japan, and the European Union attended.
 They included senior regulators, senior industry representatives, and distinguished academics who discussed critical issues in stress testing.

-Roundtable Session Topics:
+Roundtable Session Topics

 - Scenarios: How Should Regulators Achieve Appropriate Stringency While Limiting Unintended Consequences?